Superfluidity vs prethermalisation in a nonlinear Floquet system: Disordered case

 \section{Disordered case}

-We now consider our Floquet model Eq.\eqref{eq:Our_map} in its full complexity, namely, in the presence of an uncorrelated disordered potential $V(p)\in[-W/2,W/2]$ with uniform distribution.
-As expected form the theory of superfluidity \cite{albert2010}, the phenomenology observed in the presence of a single impurity remains entirely correct (figures similar to Fig. \ref{fig:single_imp} or Fig.\ref{fig:tau_boil} have been obtained but are not shown in the manuscript).
-The only difference is that the critical line in Fig. \ref{fig:single_imp} is now random and depends on the specific configuration of disorder.
-We therefore discuss here the statistical properties of the critical $x_c$ as a function of the different parameters.
+We now address the dynamical behavior of our system in the presence of a site-uncorrelated disordered potential with uniform distribution $V_x\in[-W/2,W/2]$.
+As expected from \cite{albert2010}, our numerical investigations (data not shown) indicate that the phenomenology observed in Fig.\ref{fig:single_imp} and Fig.\ref{fig:tau_boil} with a single impurity remains entirely correct in the presence of a disordered potential.
+The only difference is that the critical line obtained in Fig.\ref{fig:single_imp} now depends on the configuration of disorder considered and $\mathcal M_c$ becomes a random variable.
+We therefore discuss here the statistical properties of this random critical momentum $\mathcal M_c$ as a function of the different parameters.

-To compute the critical $x_c$, which becomes a random variable now in different disorder realisations, we use arguments based on screening and extreme value statistics \cite{albert2010}.
+To compute the distribution of $\mathcal M_c$, we use arguments based on screening and extreme value statistics \cite{albert2010}.
 First, we recall that $\xi$ is the minimal length scale for density fluctuations.
 Therefore, spatial details of the disorder potential on scales below $\xi$ cannot be resolved by the system.
 We therefore renormalise the disorder through a coarse graining procedure over a scale of a few $\xi$.
-Then, we isolate the maximum value of the renormalised disorder and apply criterion (\ref{eq:vc_delta}) to obtain the critical velocity.
-Using extreme value statistics, it is possible to compute the full distribution of the critical velocity as it is explained in SM.
-This approach gives a rather accurate description of the statistical properties of $x_c$ as demonstrated below.
-Our central results is the cumulative distribution of the critical $\mathcal{M}_c$ which is given by the following formula
+Then, we isolate the maximum value of the renormalised disorder and apply criterion Eq.(\ref{eq:vc_delta}) to obtain the critical velocity.
+Using extreme value statistics, it is possible to compute the full distribution of the critical velocity as it is explained in the SM.
+This approach gives a rather accurate description of the statistical properties of $\mathcal M_c$ as demonstrated below.
+Our central result is the cumulative distribution of the critical $\mathcal{M}_c$ which is given by the following formula